 - Washing: Rinse gently under cold water to remove any dirt or insects.
 Be careful not to crush the berries.

-- Using: Blackberries can be eaten fresh, added to cereals or yogurt, or used in baking for pies, tarts, and muffins.
+- Using: Eat blackberries fresh, add them to cereals or yogurt, or use them in baking for pies, tarts, and muffins.
 They are also great in jams, jellies, and sauces.

-- Preserving: Blackberries can be frozen by spreading them in a single layer on a baking sheet and then transferring to a freezer bag once frozen.
-They can also be made into jams or jellies and stored in sterilized jars.
+- Preserving: Freeze blackberries by spreading them in a single layer on a baking sheet and then transfer them to a freezer bag once frozen.
+Make them into jams or jellies and store in sterilized jars.

 Damsons